serejandmyself/cryptowiki/cryptowiki.md

 Does what it says on the box.
 A collection of useful crypto resources to help me make decisions in regard to crypto.

 Do you own due diligence.
 Not financial advice.
 I don't really know what I'm doing...
-If you like this, star it!

 ## Contributing

-Welcome, of course!
-Open issues, commits, PRs, whatever.
+Issues, commits, PRs, whatever.
 Much love sending I am for you.
-Stick to the format bro!
+Stick to the format or make it better!

 ## Table of Content